 When the drama promo aired almost a month ago, it really got me stuck with its compelling tale.
 It is about a happy-go-lucky girl, Samra, (Yumna Zaidi) who becomes a victim of our-so-called patriarchy norms and values and has ended up turning in to a lonely and sad soul.

-The rest of the episode kept revolving around the same scene where he tried to convince her to accept his love for her, even he took help of their mutual friend, Aiman for it but all his efforts went into vain.
+The rest of the episode revolves around the same scene where he tried to convince her to accept his love for her, even he took help of their mutual friend, Aiman for it but all his efforts went into vain.

 However, the luck seemed to be on Fahad’s side as he came as a savior for Samra’s father when he was trapped among the local robbers.
 Initially, Samra’s thought that Fahad might plot a scheme to impress her parents but had to change her mind when the boy bashed her for having such a stupid thought.